Turn a Defunct Big Box Store into a Storage Facility

 Who is Your Customer?

 Storage unit customers are generally middle to upper-middle class.
-Their ages range from the early ’20s to late 50’s.
+Their ages range from the early ’20s to the late ’50s.

 The more renters in your area, the better.
 The logic is that people who rent their homes have smaller spaces and less storage.
 As a result, renting storage space is always cheaper than renting a larger living space.